 And here’s something to consider: you may be tending and irrigating a crop, even if you live in the suburbs or city and don’t realize it.
 I’m talking about grass Kentucky Blue Grass, what we might otherwise call “lawns”.
 It’s one of the largest crops cultivated in the US.
 Aesthetic choices of mower-wielding homeowners with sprinkler systems are often enforced by homeowners’ associations and city ordinances.
 Especially in arid and semi-arid climates, there are alternative options.

 An empowering way to use less water and reconnect to the native perennial plants of your region is to tear up your lawn and engage in restorative land practices.
 You can begin conversations with your neighbors, lobby city council members, or engage with guerilla gardening practices.
 It’s time for America to awake from its green-grass stupor.

 Indigenous people make up about 5% of the earth’s population, but they protect 80% of the world’s biodiversity.

 When we think about impactful action steps in protecting the Ogallala Aquifer and other natural resources, it is important to look to indigenous communities and engage with worldwide efforts to restore the land to its ancestral stewards.

-The Ogallala Aquifer, aquifers around the globe, and plenty of other elements “beneath the surface” of our everyday lives have direct impacts on our lives and our abilities to function as individuals and as communities.
+The Ogallala Aquifer and plenty of other elements “beneath the surface” of our everyday lives have direct impacts on our lives and our abilities to function as individuals and as communities.

 In understanding the importance of the Ogallala water, and taking action to shift how we approach this looming crisis, we can make giant strides in water conservation – which quickly links back to ecosystem health, a critical element to life – and the civil rights we all hope to enjoy and pass on to our children.